icosalogic/IcosaLogic_Inverter_PWM/README.md

   uint8_t            numLines;                  // number of output lines uint8_t            outFreq;                   // output frequency, either 50 or 60 Hz
   uint32_t           pwmFreq;                   // PWM frequency
-  I20TccCfgNdx       tccCfgNdx1;                // Preferred configuration to use, either TCC0 or 1
+  I20TccCfgNdx       tccCfgNdx1;                // Preferred config to use, either TCC0 or 1
-  I20TccCfgNdx       tccCfgNdx2;                // Second configuration to use, either TCC1 or 0
+  I20TccCfgNdx       tccCfgNdx2;                // Second config to use, either TCC1 or 0
   uint16_t           deadTimeNs;                // dead time between MOSFET transitions I20Feedback*       feedback;                  // voltage and current feedback } I20InputParams;
 ```

 Each of these parameters is described below.

 `invArch` Inverter Architecture
-:`I20_HALF_BRIDGE` Generate PWM signals for a half bridge configuration with 2 MOSFETs per line
+- `I20_HALF_BRIDGE` Generate PWM signals for a half bridge configuration with 2 MOSFETs per line
-:`I20_T_TYPE` Generate PWM signals for a T-Type inverter with 4 MOSFETs per line
+- `I20_T_TYPE` Generate PWM signals for a T-Type inverter with 4 MOSFETs per line

 `hws` Half Wave Signal
-:`I20_HWS_NONE` Don't generate a half-wave signal
+- `I20_HWS_NONE` Don't generate a half-wave signal
-:`I20_HWS_SINGLE` Generate a single half wave signal
+- `I20_HWS_SINGLE` Generate a single half wave signal
-:`I20_HWS_PAIR` Generate a pair of opposite half-wave signals, with dead time inserted between transitions
+- `I20_HWS_PAIR` Generate a pair of opposite half-wave signals, with dead time inserted between transitions

-`outRmsVoltage` Target RMS voltage of output
+`outRmsVoltage` Target RMS voltage of output<br>
-:This integer number is meaningful only if feedback is used
+- This integer number is meaningful only if feedback is used

-`numLines` The number of output lines, which determines the number of PWM signals to generate
+`numLines` The number of output lines, which determines the number of PWM signals to generate<br>
-:An integer value from 1 to 3, inclusive
+- An integer value from 1 to 3, inclusive

 `outFreq` The frequency of the output lines
-:Common Values are 50 and 60, and produce reasonable output.
+- Common Values are 50 and 60, and produce reasonable output.
 Other values may not work as expected

 `pwmFreq` The frequency of the PWM signals
-:Integer value ranges from hundreds of hertz to over 100kHz.
+- Integer value ranges from hundreds of hertz to over 100kHz.
 The maximum value is a function of
-your exact processor, clock configurations, etc.
+your exact processor, clock configuration, etc.

-`tccCfgNdx1` Primary TCC configuration for the current platform, see platform.h
+`tccCfgNdx1` Primary TCC configuration for the current platform, see platform.h<br>
 `tccCfgNdx2` Secondary TCC configuration
-:`I20_PS_NONE` No configuration available
+- `I20_PS_NONE` No configuration available
-:`I20_PS_TCC0` Use TCC0 primary configuration
+- `I20_PS_TCC0` Use TCC0 primary configuration
-:`I20_PS_TCC0_ALT` Use TCC1 alternate configuration
+- `I20_PS_TCC0_ALT` Use TCC1 alternate configuration
-:`I20_PS_TCC1` Use TCC1 primary configuration
+- `I20_PS_TCC1` Use TCC1 primary configuration
-:`I20_PS_TCC1_ALT` Use TCC1 alternate configuration
+- `I20_PS_TCC1_ALT` Use TCC1 alternate configuration

 `deadTimeNs` Dead time to insert into PWM signal transitions, in nanoseconds
-:Integer value from 0 (no dead time) to a maximum of `255 * ns_per_TCC_clock_tick`
+- Integer value from 0 (no dead time) to a maximum of `255 * ns_per_TCC_clock_tick`

 `feedback` ADC configuration and schedule
-:Pointer to `I20Feedback` structure, may be NULL
+- Pointer to `I20Feedback` structure, may be NULL

 # Deep Dive
 Coming soon.